 [(c) Coordinate management of the resident and the resident's contacts with the health officer.]

-(4) The facility shall access and manage a resident who has a history of previous positive tuberculin skin test, a history of latent infection, or previous history of active tuberculosis disease, in accordance with Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005.
+(4) The facility shall assess and manage a resident who has a history of previous positive tuberculin skin test, a history of latent infection, or previous history of active tuberculosis disease, in accordance with Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005.

 [(5) The facility shall assess and manage a resident with a history of previous positive tuberculin skin test, previous history of active tuberculosis, or positive skin test conversion in accordance with Guidelines for Preventing the Transmission of Mycobacterium Tuberculosis in Health-Care Facilities.]